Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-17-battles.md

 "Hell yeah!
 Two hots and a cot, y'know?
 Anyway, I was bouncing my ass off all over the desert in the middle of the night driving this piece of shit Transit when the engine cut out on me.
 Now I mean, I know engines, done some work fixing cars to get by in my time, and I never had an engine just stop on me like that.
 It just went *pop* and it was like I'd taken the key out.
 So, I stopped, got out, had a look, I'm still staring at what looks like a pristine-ass engine when somebody turned on the lights.
 I looked up and...well, that's all she wrote for me.
 Next time I was myself again would be today."

-"Can you remember what you---what the biodrone did?
+"Can you remember what you - what the biodrone did?
 What Six did?"

 "Shit, Six was fine.
 He just wanted to get out and explore, you know?
 Find out what a burger tasted like, that kind of thing.
 But that other one, man.
 He ordered the drone to go kill that poor Boone lady, and I still remember that, clear as day.
 Like he was ordering it to take out the goddamn trash."

 "How did the biodrone escape the scene?
-The only footage we have shows you---shows *it* standing there in one frame and gone the next."
+The only footage we have shows you - shows *it* standing there in one frame and gone the next."

 "What, you've not figured that part out yet?"